 Water shoes, water gloves, weights and kickboards can all come in handy.
 Water shoes provide traction on the pool floor to keep you where you need to be, and water gloves can help you zoom through water.
 Styrofoam weights or kickboards increase the resistance of your routine.

 Designing your workout is easier said than done, right?
 What are your options for working out in the water?
 As with most exercising, you’ll want to start with a warm-up.
 Just because your mind is ready to go doesn’t mean your muscles are.
-Before you get near the pool, take at least five minutes to take a quick walk or so some jumping jacks.
+Before you get near the pool, take at least five minutes to take a quick walk or do some jumping jacks.
 The jumping jacks can also be done in the pool, but they must be done in chest-deep water.

-If one of your workout goals is to make your muscles stronger, try doing some k-treads in the pool.
+If one of your workout goals is to make your muscles stronger, try doing some K-treads in the pool.
 It’s a fairly simple move – imagine moving your body into a K shape: your arms go out with your hands cupped, while one leg stays down and the other goes straight out.
 This move targets the back, chest, arms, butt, abs and hamstrings.

 Tread water with your arms, switching to extend each leg every five seconds for a total of 30 seconds.

-Water gloves a good tool for this next workout.
+Water gloves are a good tool for this next workout.
 Deep-water walking will get some cardio into your routine while focusing on strengthening your abs.
 The key to this exercise is to walk into chest-deep water, tighten your abdominal muscles and keep your back straight.